algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 **ARCHITECTURE is born from it.**

-It took me at least three years to grasp the significance of this simple code - SOM by Kohonen:
+It took me at least three years to grasp the significance of this simple code:

 ```mathematica
 For[u = 0, u <= ite, u++,